m4r35n357/ODE-Playground/README.md

 ## cns script - Clean Numerical Simulation

+This is a relatively new approach to dealing with the global error of ODE simulations, described in detail here: https://arxiv.org/abs/1109.0130.
 As a rough guide to the accuracy of a solution, it can be compared with a "better" solution (one made with "better" solver parameters), and discarded at the point where the solutions diverge.
 The two simulations are run in parallel processes, but obviously the "better" solution takes longer.
 There are three strategies for creating the "better" integrator: